gyurco/MiSTery/README.md

 ## Current issues/limitations:

 - Some MFP imperfections
-- Some bugs in ST mode
 - No RAM cache for Mega STe (but the cache control selects turbo bus speed)
-- Missing Ethernec support
-- No RTC
 - Only fake LMC1992
 - PAL clock only (32.084 MHz)
 - Since Jagpads have 21 buttons, not all are mapped to MiST controllers when using STe game ports